American Kestrel, Falco sparverius

 Conservation Status

-From a conservation perspective, the American Kestrel is categorized by the IUCN as Least Concern with stable, widely distributed populations noting that in some regions their populations are in decline.
+From a conservation perspective, the American Kestrel is currently considered of Least Concern with stable, widely distributed populations noting that in some regions their populations are in decline.
 Habitat loss due to urbanization, agriculture, and deforestation poses a significant threat to this species.
 Additionally, pesticides and insecticides used in agriculture can indirectly harm kestrels by reducing their insect prey populations or causing direct poisoning.
 Continued monitoring and research are essential to ensure the long-term survival of the American Kestrel.